 When cornered or feeling threatened, sloths will lash out with their long front claws.

 - Thousands of years ago, giant sloths roamed North America.
-They could be as large as a rhinoceros or an elephant.
-They became extinct about 10,000 years ago.
+These elephant-sized animals became extinct about 10,000 years ago.

-- Sloths have long claws on their front and back legs that let them hook onto tree branches and hang upside down with no effort.
-Sloths eat, sleep, and live most of their lives while hanging upside down.
+- Sloths eat, sleep, and live most of their lives hanging upside down.

 Sloth Activities For Kids